PyconUK/2017.pyconuk.org/pages/education.md

 kids and parents.

-If you have been granted a place on the Picademy course, you will not need a PyConUK ticket unless you are also planning to attend on Saturday.
+If you have been granted a place on the Picademy course, you will not need a PyCon UK ticket unless you are also planning to attend on Saturday.

 ### What does the PyCon UK education track feel like?